KierSaS/samPose/README.md

-Some projects need to be concluded and new ones initiated.
-The code is being tested and uploaded gradually.
-We are currently writing instructions for using the program to ensure that all researchers can run it successfully.
-All codes will be added after testing.

 In this project, I will upload some experimental data and code related to our new work, **SamPose**.
 I believe this work significantly relaxes the prior conditions for object pose estimation, making pose estimation less complex.
 We can simply understand the structure of the method through the following figure: